| |

-There is no limit to titanium uses in modern economy.
+There are no limits for titanium uses in modern economy

-Titanium uses were limited in the beginning inside its birth place, the aerospace components industrial sector, which is still accountable for the greatest uses of titanium metal.
-However, though building the aerospace components sector is strong, reliable, and capable of sustaining durable demand for titanium suppliers, titanium machining companies and additional funding for titanium research and development processes, it has a long cycle of operation.
+In the beginning, titanium uses were limited within the small confines of its birth place, the aerospace components industrial sector, which still remains accountable for the greatest use of titanium metal.
+However, though this particular demanding industrial niche is strong, reliable and capable of sustaining durable demand for titanium suppliers, titanium machining companies and additional funding for titanium research and development processes, it also has a long cycle of operation.

 Airplanes are meant to be reliable and in use for periods expressed in decades.
-The entire process required to assemble all the pieces for a commercial jet is a complex time consuming project which spans well over a one year period.
+The entire process required to assemble all the pieces for a commercial jet is a complex time consuming project which spans well over several years timespans.
 This led to a thoroughly cycling pattern of titanium consumption, which also influenced prices, especially in the first decades after its entry as a mainstream structural metal.

-Though a cycling pattern in not a “bad” thing by itself, it does lead to several difficulties for the participant involved in different sectors of titanium industries, regarding inventory levels, optimal establishing of demand orders or minimum batches of production.
+Though a cycling pattern is not a “bad” thing by itself, it does lead to several difficulties for the participants involved in different sectors of titanium industries, difficulties regarding inventory levels, optimal establishing of demand orders and minimum batches of production.
 That’s why the efforts were concentrated in developing titanium uses that would break this cycle pattern, through what is known as lateral development.

 One of the titanium uses is in power generating plants, where saline, brackish or polluted waters are used as the cooling medium, in the form of